Austria: Economy

 Since the fall of communism, Austrian companies have been quite active players and consolidators in Eastern Europe.
-Between 1995 and 2010, 4,868 mergers and acquisitions with a total known value of 163 bil.
-EUR with the involvement of Austrian firms have been announced.
-The largest transactions with involvement of Austrian companies have been: the acquisition of Bank Austria by Bayerische Hypo- und Vereinsbank for 7.8 billion EUR in 2000, the acquisition of Porsche Holding Salzburg by Volkswagen Group for 3.6 billion EUR in 2009, and the acquisition of Banca Comercială Română by Erste Group for 3.7 bil.
-EUR in 2005.
+Between 1995 and 2010, 4,868 mergers and acquisitions with a total known value of 163 billion EUR with the involvement of Austrian firms have been announced.
+The largest transactions with involvement of Austrian companies have been: the acquisition of Bank Austria by HypoVereinsbank for 7.8 billion EUR in 2000, the acquisition of Porsche Holding Salzburg by Volkswagen Group for 3.6 billion EUR in 2009, and the acquisition of Banca Comercială Română by Erste Group for 3.7 billion EUR in 2005.

 Tourism in Austria accounts for almost 9% of its gross domestic product.

 In 2007, Austria ranked 9th worldwide in international tourism receipts, with 18.9 billion US$.
 In international tourist arrivals, Austria ranked 12th with 20.8 million tourists.

 Infrastructure and natural resources

-In 1972, the country began construction of a nuclear-powered electricity-generation station at Zwentendorf on the River Danube, following a unanimous vote in parliament.
-However, in 1978, a referendum voted approximately 50.5% against nuclear power, 49.5% for, and parliament subsequently unanimously passed a law forbidding the use of nuclear power to generate electricity although the nuclear power plant was already finished.
+In 1972 the country began construction of a nuclear power plant to produce electricity at Zwentendorf on the River Danube, following a unanimous vote in parliament.
+However, in 1978 a referendum voted approximately 50.5% against nuclear power, 49.5% for, and parliament subsequently unanimously passed a law forbidding the use of nuclear power to generate electricity although the nuclear power plant had already finished.

 Austria currently produces more than half of its electricity by hydropower.
-Together with other renewable energy sources such as wind, solar and biomass powerplants, the electricity supply from renewable energy amounts to 62.89% of total use in Austria, with the rest being produced by gas and oil power plants.
+Together with other renewable energy sources such as wind power, solar power, and biomass, the electricity supply from renewable energy amounts to 62.89 percent.

 Compared to most European countries, Austria is ecologically well endowed.
-Its biocapacity (or biological natural capital) is more than double of the world average: In 2016, Austria had 3.8 global hectares of biocapacity per person within its territory, compared to the world average of 1.6 global hectares per person.
-In contrast, in 2016, they used 6.0 global hectares of biocapacity – their ecological footprint of consumption.
-This means that Austrians use about 60 percent more biocapacity than Austria contains.
+Its biocapacity (or biological natural capital) is more than double of the world average: In 2016 Austria had 3.8 global hectares of biocapacity per person within its territory, compared to the world average of 1.6 global hectares per person.
+By contrast, in 2016 they used 6.0 global hectares of biocapacity which amounts to Austria's ecological footprint of consumption.
+This means that Austrians use about 60% more biocapacity than Austria contains.
 As a result, Austria is running a biocapacity deficit.

+Rail transport in Austria is primarily provided by the national carrier Austrian Federal Railways (Österreichische Bundesbahnen, ÖBB).
+It operates most commuter rail systems and long-distance trains.